Last modified: September 13, 2025

 "abab"

-), LPS=2 means if mismatch occurs, restart comparison from"ab"
+), LPS=2 means if mismatch occurs, restart comparison from "ab"

-2) Scan Text with Two Pointers
+inside the pattern.2) Scan Text with Two Pointers

 i